History of Naturopathy: Everything You Need to Know

 Everyday Naturopathic Practices

-• Eating seasonal, natural foods
+• Eating seasonal and natural foods

 • Practicing daily yoga and breathing exercises